-The logic device address can be selected by the address switch and set from 0...F.
+The logic device address can be selected by the address switch, which can be set from 0...F.
+Each address may only be assigned once in a bus system.

 This rotary switch is only read after power on or after a reset, i.e. later changes remain without effect during the regular operation.